Diana Chalakova

 For Stillness

-This solo project is a pop-up book created to prompt readers to reflect on whether their personal technology use brings them happiness and fulfillment as well as remind of a time when our interactions with technology were slower and analog.
-I was overseen by Dr. Harpreet Sareen and Andrew Zornaza in the Parsons School of Design.
-I conducted the research, iterative content collection, visual layout design, paper engineering, and hand-bound the book.
+This solo project is a pop-up book created to prompt readers to reflect on whether their personal technology use brings them happiness and fulfillment, as well as remind them of a time when our interactions with technology were slower and analog while still being entertaining.
+Choosing analog mechanics over a digital solution was a deliberate statement on what digital interaction design has replaced, guiding readers to reflect on intentional interaction rather than reject technology altogether.
+I conducted the research, scientific synthesis, iterative visual layout and paper engineering, and hand-bound the book, overseen by Dr. Harpreet Sareen and Andrew Zornaza at the Parsons School of Design.

 Role